VishalJangid123/DropTheBox/README.md

 # DropTheBox
 DropTheBox is a 2D android game made with Unity.
 Its main action is tap the screen to drop a box on the platform.
+If the box(s) fall outside of the platfrom then you loose the game.

 # Version
  * Unity 2019.2.14f1